Old fashioned Pancake Recipes includes buttermilk pancakes made from scratch using self-rising flour.

 No one knows who invented pancake recipes, but history traces them back to the 4th century B.C.

-We had no oven, so all her breads, including biscuits were cooked that way.
+The stove had no oven, so all her breads, including biscuits were cooked on top of her stove.

 My 1947 edition of The Boston Cooking-School Cook Book by Fannie Merritt Farmer has recipes for them referred to as "Griddle Cakes".

-She suggests serving it as a supper dish with a salad and dessert.
+Fannie Farmer suggested serving it for supper with a salad and dessert.